 - Crack the eggs into a bowl and whisk vigorously.

-- In a medium size bowl or rectangular dish, combine the bread crumbs, salt, pepper, Parmesan and parsley flakes.
+- In a medium size bowl or rectangular dish, combine the bread crumbs, sea salt, black pepper, Parmesan and parsley.

 - Dip one piece of breaded chicken into the whisked egg and turn so that it is fully covered in the egg.
 Remove and place in the bread crumb mixture, then onto a separate plate.
 Repeat until all chicken has been breaded.